-These five hotels sit inside Lower East Side proper, ranked by sustainability credentials first, then star rating, then verified guest scores.
-The list covers upscale boutique stays and mid-range options, so travelers at different price points each get a confirmed, bookable pick.
-Every hotel on it checks out against current operating status as of 2026.
+These five hotels sit inside Lower East Side proper, ranked first by verified sustainability credentials, then by star rating and guest review scores.
+The list covers upscale boutique stays, a mid-range option, and properties with published eco practices, so travelers at different price points each find a confirmed, bookable choice.

 How we ranked the best hotels in Lower East Side NYC